DEE-BRI/arcclimate-go/README.md

 ## License

 Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.